30 August 2011

 "A week after my diagnosis, I was recovering from surgery, scared that it had possibly spread to more lymph nodes than just one.
 My family surrounded me and we prayed for the best, though the mood was a forced cheerfulness.
 In the midst of our darkness, we were visited by two angels from Cancer Connection.
 They brought hope in a time of fear…hope that was deeply instilled in my being.
 I treasure that hope even to this day and look forward to passing it on with love through my Cancer Connection participation.
 I can happily say I am a Survivor, ready to celebrate my first year in remission.
 I can't wait to give back what Cancer Connection gave to me...HOPE!" – Julie

 As I mentioned in my post Why Volunteer?, I have a goal to increase my volunteer commitment to my community.
-I am excited that I will be going through The Cancer Connection's training program this fall.
 Like Karen, I was blessed to have several women - all of them survivors - as my mentors throughout my treatment:

 • Long time friends, Kay & Evelyn, and my sister-in-law Lynn, were just a phone call away.
 When I was first diagnosed, they gave me a sense of calm - I had watched them go through their cancer.
 It was doable.